Digital-Electronics-LLC/PikobrainOS/README.md

 Should work on i386 architecture and newer.
 BIOS needed.

-Read the pikomanual file for installation guidelines, and explanations of commands etc.
+Read the DOSmanual file for installation guidelines, and explanations of commands etc.

 When inside the OS, type 'e0101' to get "help file".